New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Target habit:

 Consistent wake time (even on weekends).
-This entrains your suprachiasmatic nucleus more effectively than fixed bedtimes.
+This entrains circadian rhythms more effectively than consistent bedtime.

 Cue-Routine-Reward: